ImaadhRenosh/Waste-Image-Classifier-with-Transfer-Learning/README.md

 4. Open a pull request detailing your changes.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the IBM Corporation.
+See the final screenshot for details.

 ## Acknowledgements
 - Thanks to the contributors of TensorFlow, Keras, and OpenCV.